maxpetul/C3X/README.md

 When negotiating with the AI, you can quickly switch back and forth between civs using the added arrow buttons (arrow keys work as well).
 When asking for or offering gold, the set amount popup will appear with the best amount already filled in.
 Best amount means, when asking for gold on an acceptable trade, the most you could get, and when offering gold on an unacceptable trade, the least you need to pay.

 #### Optimization:
 A major inefficiency in the game's sea trade computation has been fixed.
-This elimiates one major cause of slow turns in the late game, especially on large maps with many coastal cities and many wars.
+This eliminates one major cause of slow turns in the late game, especially on large maps with many coastal cities and many wars.
 For details about the problem and how C3X solves it, see [this post](https://forums.civfanatics.com/threads/c3x-exe-mod-including-bug-fixes-stack-bombard-and-much-more.666881/page-83#post-16536108).

 #### Adjustable Movement Rules:
 The functions governing unit movement have been modified to enable various adjustments to the game's movement rules not possible through the editor.
 As with all other engine extensions, the rules are not changed from vanilla Conquests unless the config file is edited.